RishikeshMishra07/CRUD_PROJ/README.md

-# CRUD_PROJ
+# CRUD
-CRUD using react and django with mysql database
+ CRUD using react and adjango with mysql database